-Students coming in to school after the start of the school day must sign in the main office with the secretary.
+Students coming into school after the start of the school day must sign in the main office with the secretary.
+This process allows the office to check teacher attendance and update attendance recorded in classes prior to the student's arrival.